modor-engine/modor-crate-reservation/README.md

-# crate-reservation
+# modor-crate-reservation

-Repository dedicated to reserve crate names on crates.io
+Repository dedicated to reserve crate names for Modor on crates.io